 Spending a lot of money to constantly have the latest fashions in cabinetry, hardware, flooring, paint, etc is pathetic.
 You should be concentrate on making your house a happy home rather than wasting all that time and money to “keep up with the Joneses.”

 The Fair Housing Act prohibits, in part, discrimination based on familial status, disability, religion, race, or ethnicity.
 Some states add sexual orientation, age, source of income, and more to the list of fair housing violations.
 If you include a letter to the sellers stating that you can’t wait for the kids to play in the lovely, fenced back yard, and the seller takes your offer over another couple without kids, this could be a violation.
+Often buyers will include a photo too, and you can see where I'm going with that.
 Hopefully, the seller took your offer because it had better terms, but do you really want to go to court to prove that?

 If your heartfelt letter gets you the winning offer on the house and you run into inspection issues, then what?
 How willing do you think the sellers will be to complete repairs when you said this was your “one and only true love house?”